Alnykin/SOC-EDR-Lab/README.md

 # SOC Endpoint Detection and Response Lab

 The SOC EDR lab project aimed to simulate a real-world Security Operations Center workflow within an attack-and-defend lab environment.
-The objective was to emulate adversary behavior and develop detection and response logic using LimaCharlie EDR.
+The objective was to emulate adversary behavior and develop detection and response logic using LimaCharlie EDR, Sigma, and YARA.

 ### Skills Developed